2. Developing with the SDK

 There are a few implementations of Matter commissioners present in the connectedhomeip repository.

 CHIP Tool is an example implementation of Matter commissioner and used for development purposes.
+An in-depth guide on how to use chip-tool can be found in the CHIP Tool User Guide.

 Espressif also has an iOS application, Espressif-Matter, to commission and control the Matter devices.
 Please follow profile installation instructions in order to use the application.
 Also, make sure to enable Developer Mode on the iOS.